LocalDonation-Dev/README/README.md

-This organisation is for reinventing the global economy and making the world an better place.
+This organisation is for reinventing the global economy and making humanity achieve the the sustainable and millenium development goals as soon as possible.

 MIT License